sjohannknecht/battleship/README.md

 ## Tools

 Webpack 5 is used for processing the source code and the assets (See `webpack.config.js`).
 It uses Babel for transpiling the JS.
 The output directory is `dist`.
 HTMLWebpackPlugin generates `dist/index.html` based on the template in `src/index.html` and injects the bundled JS.
-Images are processed with Webpack 5 Asset Modules and the html-loader plugin.
+Images are processed with Webpack 5 Asset Modules.
 CSS is processed with css-loader and style-loader plugins.

 ## Support